irfanfitriandi/prqr-movie/README.md

 3. TypeScript Errors
    - Problem: TypeScript compilation errors
-   - Solution: Run `pnpm install` to ensure all dependencies are up to date, then check for type mismatches in your code
+   - Solution: Run `pnpm install` (or `npm install` or `yarn install`) to ensure all dependencies are up to date, then check for type mismatches in your code

 For debugging: